-Whilst this is no longer essential, ideally we would usually expect candidates to have had the equivalent of two weeks’ experience in a state school before starting the course, Observing teachers in their chosen subject specialism, and/or taking part in working with pupils and reflecting upon the process of education is all valuable experience.
+Whilst this is no longer essential, ideally we would usually expect candidates to have some experience of visiting a state school before starting the course.
+Observing teachers in their chosen subject specialism/age range, and/or taking part in working with pupils and reflecting upon the process of education is all valuable experience.
 This is something we can easily arrange for you between a successful interview and starting the course.

 If invited to interview, applicants will be asked to complete a range of tasks, including:

 Formal panel interview

 Pupil activity - planning and explaining your ideas for a pre-set topic